All Episodes

 Now they're going to devise a racial test.

-Who gets into this group that suddenly has the right under this bill, apparently, to declare independence of the United States, to seize land, to question the title of all land held in the Hawaiian Islands by everybody who's out there?
+Who gets into this group that suddenly has the right, under this bill, apparently, to declare independence of the United States, to seize land, to question the title of all land held in the Hawaiian islands by everybody who's out there.

 It's crazy.

-If it's not seizing land, then uh if they're going to have all legal rights as native Hawaiians, does that mean they have their own court system, their own rights under that court system?
+If it's not seizing land, then if they're going to have all legal rights as native Hawaiians, does that mean they have their own court system, their own rights under that court system?

 Well, and further than that, are they going to go back to the real Hawaiian rules?